vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/expressions.md

 * Accumulate the expression value (Weight) `void AccumulateValue (Expression expression, float value)`
 * Apply the integrated value

-### MaterialColor and TextureTransform
+### MaterialColor

-* Initialize all MaterialColor and TextureTransofrm (not 0)
+* Initialize all MaterialColor (not 0)
 * Accumulate the Expression value (Weight) `void AccumulateValue (Exoressuib expression, float value)`
 * Apply the integrated value `Base + (A.Target --Base) * A.Weight + (B.Target --Base) * B.Weight`
-   * Since the initial value of MaterialColor and TextureTransform is not always 0, the difference from the initial value is added up.
+   * Since the initial value of MaterialColor is not always 0, the difference from the initial value is added up.

+### TextureTransform

+* Initialize all TextureTransform (not 0)
+* Accumulate the Expression value (Weight) `void AccumulateValue (Exoressuib expression, float value)`
+* Apply the integrated value

+> TODO: More details about the apply part should be covered